Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: File Formats

 \section{File Formats}

 Due to the ubiquity of networks in many areas, there are a large number of file formats for storing graphs and graph-like structures.
 Some of these are well-suited for accessibility from many different programming languages (mostly line-oriented text formats), some are well-suited for integration with other formats (semantic formats such as RDF and XML-based ones), while other formats are optimized for efficient access (binary formats).
-In KONECT, we thus use three file formats covering the three cases: \begin{itemize} \item Text format: This format is text-based and uses tab-separated values.
+In KONECT, we thus use three file formats covering the three cases: \begin{itemize} \item TSV format: This format is text-based and uses tab- (or space-) separated values.
 This is the main KONECT data format from which the two others are derived.
-The format has the advantage that it can be read easily from many different programming languages and environment. \item RDF format: Datasets are also available as RDF.
-This is intended for easy integration with other datasets. \item Matlab format: To compute statistics and plots and perform experiments, we use Matlab's own binary format, which can be accessed efficiently from within Matlab. \end{itemize}
+The format has the advantage that it can be read easily from many different programming languages and environments. \item RDF format: Datasets are also available as RDF, as text-based format used in the \emph{Semantic Web} community.
+This format was deprecated as it did not have any users, and the files were generally an order of magnitude larger than other formats. \item Matlab format: To compute statistics and plots and perform experiments, we use Matlab's own binary format (version 7.3), which can be accessed efficiently from within Matlab. \end{itemize}